 While this is a serious concern and police have significantly bolstered protection of synagogues, Jewish schools and areas of the city counting large Jewish communities (such as Rue des Rosiers in the Marais), I want to reassure visitors that no attacks on tourists of Jewish faith have been reported.
 I strongly encourage Jewish visitors to feel safe coming to Paris.
 It has one of Europe's largest and most vibrant Jewish histories and communities, and you should, on the whole, feel safe in a city that in many quarters and instances celebrates Jewish culture.
-Vigilance is always recommended, especially late at night and in the areas I mention above, however.
+Vigilance is always recommended, especially late at night.

 After Recent Terrorist Attacks in Paris and Europe, Is Visiting Safe?

-Following the tragic and frightening terrorist attacks of November 13th and the earlier attack of January, many people are understandably shaken and feeling apprehensive about visiting.
+Following the tragic and frightening terrorist attacks in recent years, many people are understandably shaken and feeling apprehensive about visiting.

-Read my full information updates on the attacks, including my advice on whether to postpone or cancel your trip.
+Read more information on the attacks, including my advice on whether to postpone or cancel your trip.